 The development community has widely varying opinions about testing APIs.
 We have seen how Postman helps us altogether in creating, maintaining, and testing out APIs with such ease.
 We also looked at a step-by-step guide on how we can simulate concurrent users load testing Postman collection using LoadView.
-Later we have looked at how we can automate this step using Jenkins integration with LoadView.
+Lastly, we have looked at how we can automate this step using Jenkins integration with LoadView.
 The tools required to stress out these applications have been simplified lately and it provides immense help testing out complex systems that are dependent on internal and external applications.
 It helps us to spot the bottlenecks and issues more clearly.

 Start load testing your APIs today with LoadView.
 Sign up for the free trial and receive $20 in load testing credits.
 Or sign up for one of our private demos with one of our performance engineers.
 Our engineer will walk you through the full LoadView platform, as well as show you how to integrate LoadView into Postman collections and automating the steps with Jenkins.